 Case: The whole online sector continues to grow rapidly.
 Online payments have got to be parcel that.
 It will need to continue to evolve so that it is easy and safe for merchants as well as being convenient and affordable for customers.

 PEC: The second macro question relates to sales taxes.
 The shift from brick-and-mortar retailing to online has put local taxing districts in a financial bind.
 There’s a mishmash of state laws to address the issue, which complicates the problem for merchants.
-Congress has gotten involved, but hasn’t enacted a law to date.
+Congress has gotten involved but hasn’t enacted legislation to date.
 What’s the answer for ecommerce sales taxes?

-Case: I actually was involved 20-plus years ago in trying to get the Congress to not tax ecommerce because, in the early days, it was important that there not be any constraints put in place or bottlenecks or barriers put in place that might slow the growth of ecommerce.
+Case: I was involved 20-plus years ago in trying to get the Congress not to tax ecommerce because, in the early days, it was important that there not be any constraints put in place or bottlenecks or barriers put in place that might slow the growth of ecommerce.

 PEC: Anything else?

 Case: The reason we’re so excited is we’ve seen the evolution of ecommerce over the past couple of decades.
-We’ve seen it go from an idea that had its cynics and critics who didn’t believe it would ever get off the ground to now being a pretty significant industry and a pretty significant and growing sector of commerce overall, but there’s still a lot of opportunity to grow.
+We’ve seen it go from an idea that had its cynics and critics who didn’t believe it would ever get off the ground to now being a pretty significant industry and a pretty significant and growing sector of commerce overall.
+But there’s still a lot of opportunities to grow.

 We’re big believers in empowering merchants to be players in ecommerce.
 That’s a key driver behind our investment with Bigcommerce.
 We want to make sure everybody has the tools to compete on a global stage and do it inexpensively.